ThymonGosselink/jaspDPMM/README.md

 # jaspDPMM

-A Dirichlet Process Mixture Model for clustering univariate data using the dirichletprocess package in R.
-The code is for JASP a open source program making statistics easy.
-By using R and QML I programmed the interface and output in JASP.
+A Dirichlet Process Mixture Model for clustering univariate data utilizing the dirichletprocess package in R. This code supports JASP, an open-source program designed to simplify statistical analysis.
+I developed the interface and output in JASP by programming with R and QML.